 When time to leave a comment on the book comes, unproductive reader tends to skip it.

 What being a productive reader means?

-First of all, it means a consistent reading.
+It means a consistent reading.
 Of course!
 But it also means paying attention and being present, while holding a book in your hands.
-I know on the personal experience, how alluring idea to just dive in a book and eat it like a creamy slice of cake with one bite is.
-I’ve been there, I&rs...
+I know from personal experience, how alluring idea to just dive in a book and eat it like a creamy slice of cake with one bite is.
+I’ve been there, I’ve done that.
+BUT&...